Wicca Phase Springs Eternal: GothBoiClique (2012–present)

-GothBoiClique was formed in 2012 through McIlwee attempting to put together a group through Tumblr with the intention of forming a collective of musicians who could mutually collaborate with and produce for one another and drawing connections between the emo, trap, dark wave, black metal and indie rock scenes.
-The founding line-up consisted of Wicca Phase, Cold Hart and Horse Head, taking their name from a beat titled "Gothboiclique" that Cold Hart had produced, which when McIlwee read the name he jokingly tweeted "RT if you’re goth boi clique".
+GothBoiClique was formed in 2012 through Andrzejewski attempting to put together a group through Tumblr with the intention of forming a collective of musicians who could mutually collaborate with and produce for one another and drawing connections between the emo, trap, dark wave, black metal and indie rock scenes.
+The founding line-up consisted of Wicca Phase, Cold Hart and Horse Head, taking their name from a beat titled "Gothboiclique" that Cold Hart had produced, which when Andrzejewski read the name he jokingly tweeted "RT if you’re goth boi clique".
 The members of the group continued mostly independently for the next two years, despite continuing to gain members.
 In 2014, the members met each other in person, and soon after GBC became a sub-group of the newly founded hip hop collective Thraxxhouse, This led to Lil Tracy (then known as Yung Bruh) joining Thraxxhouse later on in 2014, and quickly became a fan of GBC.
 In a 2018 interview with Pitchfork, he stated that he owned a secondhand GBC t-shirt that he wore "every day, to bed, in the morning, everywhere" and that he "looked up to Wicca Phase almost like on a stan level".
 He soon asked Horse Head to ask WPSE if he could join, who allowed, saying "Well, he wears the shirt enough!"

 In 2015, Thraxxhouse fell apart, however GBC continued to operate independently.
 The group released their debut collective mixtape "Yeah it's True" on June 25, 2016.
 On September 25, 2016, Lil Peep was announced that he had officially joined the group soon after the release of his Hellboy release.
 On November 15, 2017, Lil Peep was found dead on his tour bus when his manager went to check on him in preparation for that night's performance at a Tucson, Arizona venue.
 In 2018, WPSE and GBC affiliates Lil Zubin, Jon Simmons, Nedarb, Fantasy Camp and Foxwedding formed Misery Club, a sub-group of GBC.
 In June 2019, GBC headlined a solo-out European tour.
 On June 28, 2019, they released the single Tiramisu, before departing on a North American headline tour.